Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 In Vietnam, the government regulates the exchange of foreign currencies to be conducted only at licensed establishments.

-At the same time, all trading activities taking place in Vietnamese territory must be managed in Vietnam Dong.
+At the same time, all trading activities in Vietnamese territory must be managed in Vietnam Dong.

-Therefore, to be sure to avoid unintended troubles such as too low exchange rates, illegal exchange of foreign currencies of business establishments, losing high fees and unreasonable fees, visitors should choose to go to banks or bank branches to change foreign money into Vietnam Dong.
+Therefore, to avoid unintended troubles such as too low exchange rates, illegal exchange of foreign currencies of business establishments, high fees, and unreasonable fees, visitors should choose to go to banks or bank branches to exchange foreign money for Vietnam Dong.

 It’s not too difficult to find a bank or bank branch in all cities of Vietnam.